Federalization of Syria: Proposals during the Syrian Civil War

-Timeline during the Syrian Civil War
+Timeline

-On 17 March 2016, the Autonomous Administration of North and East Syria was unilaterally declared a federation of autonomous cantons modelled after the cantons of Switzerland; Afrin Canton, Jazira Canton and Kobanî Canton, as well as the Shahba region.
-The federation is considered by its protagonists to be a model for Syria as a whole.
-The move was dismissed by the Syrian government and disapproved of by Turkey and the United States.
+On 17 March 2016, representatives of the regions of north and east Syria, which had been autonomous cantons since 2014, following the Rojava conflict, declared the region to be a federation of autonomous cantons modelled after the cantons of Switzerland; Afrin Canton, Jazira Canton and Kobanî Canton, as well as the Shahba region.
+The federation (also called Rojava) is considered by its protagonists to be a model for Syria as a whole.
+Rojava representatives negotiated successive versions of the region's constitution in 2014, 2016, and 2023, with each version stating that Rojava was part of the Syrian state.
+The 2023 version named the region's governing system to be the Democratic Autonomous Administration of North and East Syria (DAANES).

+In 2016, Rojava's federalisation was dismissed by the Syrian government and disapproved of by Turkey and the United States.

 In September 2016, the Secretary-General of the Arab League, Ahmed Aboul Gheit, came out in an interview as one of the first regional politicians taking a public stand for the federalization of Syria.
 He said that the establishment of a federal system in Syria would "guarantee to preserve the institutions and unity" and that a federal system would be "the most appropriate solution and will protect the country from destruction."

 In October 2016, a Russian initiative for federalization with a focus on northern Syria was reported, which at its core called for the existing institutions of the Autonomous Administration of North and East Syria to be recognised by the Syrian government, which rejected the call.

 After multilateral peace talks in Astana in January 2017, Russia offered a draft for a future constitution of Syria, which would inter alia turn the "Syrian Arab Republic" into the "Republic of Syria", introduce decentralized authorities as well as elements of federalism like "association areas", strengthen the parliament at the cost of the presidency, and realize secularism by abolishing Islamic jurisprudence as a source of legislation.
 The same month, United Kingdom Foreign Secretary Boris Johnson said that "implementation of a Dayton style accord in Syria and introduction of some form of a federal solution in Syria (...) may indeed be the right way forward or the only way forward in the end of all this."

+Opposition groups proposed a project called "Federal Syria" in 2019.
+Opposition politician Samir Nashar stated that the project had "received wide support from a broad spectrum of opposition and intellectuals".
+Nashar argued in November 2025 that federalization was the most realistic model for reorganising Syrian governing structures.